sovity/edc-ce/docs/getting-started/documentation/parameterized_assets.md

-How to Enable Consumers Parameterized Data Source APIs
+How to share parameterized HTTP data sources to expose entire APIs
 ========

 Provider Asset